 Target The Right Areas

 Since the average commission is 5-6%, you can jumpstart your earnings by focusing on higher-priced real estate markets.
 How much can a real estate agent make this way?
 For instance, selling a $200,000 house at 5% commission (divided by four) is $2,500 – but it's nearly $4,375 if you sell a $350,000 property.

 Don’t Forget About Customer Service

 Real estate is more than just helping people buy and sell their properties.
 Focus on your buyers and sellers — get to know their cares, concerns, and dreams so that when the right property comes along, you’ll be ready!
 Word-of-mouth marketing is one of your best free tools during your first year as an agent, so it pays if you take the time to get to know your clients and be the best resource for them.

 Pursue Ongoing Education

 In real estate, as with any other business, there are always new techniques to master.
 Although the field is continuously changing, there are several methods for learning as you begin your first year on the job.
-For example, there are always ongoing education that can give you new certifications and networking events that can provide new insights to your career.
+For example, there is always ongoing education that can give you new certifications and networking events that can provide new insights into your career.